hashicorp/terraform-provider-google-beta/website/docs/r/memcache_instance.html.markdown

   The full name of the GCE network to connect the instance to.
 If not provided, 'default' will be used.

+* `memcache_version` -
+  (Optional)
+  The major version of Memcached software.
+If not provided, latest supported version will be used.
+  Currently the latest supported major version is MEMCACHE_1_5.
+The minor version will be automatically determined by our system based on the latest supported minor version.
+  Default value is `MEMCACHE_1_5`.
+  Possible values are `MEMCACHE_1_5`.

 * `memcache_parameters` -
   (Optional)
   User-specified parameters for this memcache instance.